iamdlm/euromillions/README.md

 2. Schedule task with Windows Task Scheduler or Azure Webjob (eg: Run every Tuesday and Friday at 10 am)

 ## How it works
-- Removes keys with previous big prizes won (usually 5th or better)
+- Ignores keys with previous big prizes won (usually 5th or better)
-- Removes keys already drawn
+- Ignores keys already drawn
-- Removes keys outside of range between previous draws numbers sum average +/- standard deviation
+- Ignores keys outside of range between previous draws numbers sum average +/- standard deviation
-- Removes all patterns not equal to 3-odd-2-even or 3-even-2-odd
+- Ignores all keys with pattern not equal to 3-odd-2-even or 3-even-2-odd
-- Removes all patterns not equal to 3-low-2-high or 2-low-3-high (low = {1,...,25}, high = {26,...,50})
+- Ignores all keys with pattern not equal to 3-low-2-high or 2-low-3-high (low = {1,...,25}, high = {26,...,50})
-- Removes sequential keys
+- Ignores sequential keys

 ## To do
 - [ ] Strongly-typed configuration